I. Almonds Production in Australia

 ● Almonds growing stage

-The Australian almond industry is highly mechanized and influenced heavily by Californian style machinery for both on farm operations and almonds processing.
+The Australian almond industry is highly mechanized and influenced heavily by Californian style machinery for both on-farm operations and almonds processing.
 The almonds are mechanically shaken from the tree and left to dry on the orchard ground.
 After 7-14 days when the kernel moisture content is lower than 6%, the almonds are collected and placed in large stockpiles for storage.
-Aerated storage and dehydration after collecting can help prevent mould growth and maintain the quality of almonds.
+Aerated storage and dehydration after collecting can help prevent mold growth and maintain the quality of almonds.

 ● Almonds hulling and shelling processing stage

 The harvested almonds are transported to a hulling and shelling facility.
-First a cleaning process is adopted to remove foreign material from the almonds.
-Then almonds including hull, shell and kernel are processed there to remove the hull by almond dehulling machine to get in-shell almonds from hulls and in-shell almonds are further shelled by almond cracking & shelling machine to produce kernel.
+First, a cleaning process is adapted to remove foreign material from the almonds.
+Then almonds including hull, shell, and kernel are processed there to remove the hull by the almond dehulling machine to get in-shell almonds from hulls and in-shell almonds are further shelled by almond cracking & shelling machine to produce the kernel.

 ● Shelled almonds processing stage